by Michael Baumgarten

-I stepped off an airplane in a state I had never been before.
+I stepped off an airplane in a state I had never been to before.
 What Southern California teen wants to visit the deep south?
 Setting off on a journey standing truly alone for the first time, but I would meet others like myself sooner than I thought.
 I knew where I was going, no false pretenses to hide behind.
 So I stepped off the plane in Atlanta and breathed deeply of the new air, thicker and older than the smoggy aether of southern California.
-The humidity of this strange land smacks me in the face with the same oppression as the drill sergeant screaming, breaching my personal space that I am clearly no longer entitled to.
+The humidity of this strange land smacks me in the face with the same oppression as the drill sergeant screaming, breaching my personal space that I am clearly no longer entitled.
 I smile inside as I blink from the hot air and spit cascading onto my face like broadsides from an old man of war.
 I smile inside because I am right where I want to be.
 I made good my escape from the tract homes and safety of suburbia.
 I fear living and dying five miles from home more than I fear anything before me.
 At eighteen I feel more alive than I ever have.
-Then again, what does an eighteen-year old know about life anyway?
+Then again, what does an eighteen-year-old know about life anyway?